voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `path`: the path to the picture to use as desktop wallpaper.
-There is no default, meaning that the current wallpaper is left intact.
+If not specified, the default will be used (see above).

 ## Future steps